iamogbz/python-githooks/README.md

 ```

 This will not actually physically remove the hook from the git local project, just will make it instantly exit with `0` status code.

+## Unuse

+1. Running `python -m python_githooks --deactivate` or `githooks --deactivate` will stop shimming git hooks but keep the commands in `.git/hooks`
+2. Run `rm .githooks.ini` to remove the configuration file (optional).
+3. `rm .git/hooks/pre-commit` or any other githook to stop them from executing (optional).
+   e.g. `rm .git/hooks/*`

 ## License